Concordium/concordium-base/rust-bins/docs/user-cli.md

                           --request-out request.json # request to send to the identity provider
 ```

-For Testnet woule be the following:
+For Testnet would be the following:
 ```console
 user_cli generate-request --cryptographic-parameters cryptographic-parameters-testnet.json \
                           --ars ars-testnet.json \